-Super moist and rich Almond Flour Chocolate Banana Bread that tastes just like classic, decadent version but with a fourth of the sugar!
+Super moist and rich Healthy Chocolate Banana Bread that tastes just like classic, decadent version but with a fourth of the sugar!
 Packed with nourishing ingredients like almond flour, oat flour, and sweetened naturally with pure maple syrup.
 This gluten free and dairy free treat comes together quickly and is packed with chocolatey goodness!
 Kids love this bread and it freezes great.

-I figured now is the perfect time to release this fantabulous bread into the world since everyone and their brother is baking.
+I figured now is the perfect time to release this fantabulous gluten free chocolate banana bread into the world since everyone and their brother is baking.
 Ugh, isn't baking just the best?